G0rG0r/zScan/README.md

-Fast and effective port scanning utility \n
+Fast and effective port scanning utility
 -------------------------------------------

-how to use it \n
+how to use it

 ./zScan ip maxPort
 where: